 DB.
 I don't require a client to have any equipment for a workout.
 I have many

-that have a couple of dumbbells, large ball and a matt.
+that have a couple of dumbbells, large ball and a mat.
 Another has everything from an ugi ball to Bob the boxing partner.
 Several have nothing, in that case I get creative (and love a good challenge)- we workout with a pillow, chair, couch, towel, a baby (mom & me workout) or just body weight.

 KG.
 It depends on the client and their specific goals.
 Some people don’t need anything but their own bodyweight!

 Since you started your online business, have you changed work with clients to make it easier for you or them?

 ES.
 I need to record videos of myself doing many different exercises that I can then send with my program emails to explain proper form